Softpanorama

 e2label <device> <label>

-While labeling is not required, partition labels can be useful.
+While labeling is not required, partition labels are very useful.
 For example, when adding the partition to /etc/fstab, the label can be listed instead of the partition device name.
 This proves useful if the partition number is changed from repartitioning the drive or if the partition is moved.

 If the e2label command is used with just the partition device name as an argument, the current label for the partition is displayed.